10 Classic Rock Songs About Dogs

 #3 – I Love My Dog (performed by Cat Stevens)

 “I Love My Dog” was the first single released by Cat Stevens.
-When it was released as a single in 1966, it peaked as high as number twenty-eight on the UK Singles Chart.
-This debut from his first studio album, Matthew and Son, paved the way for Stevens to become a folk-rock legend around the world.
+When it was released as a single in 1966, it peaked at twenty-eight on the UK Singles Chart.
+This debut from his first studio album, Matthew and Son, paved the way for Stevens to become a folk-rock legend worldwide.
 In the song, he made it clear a dog’s love is unconditional.
-Although the song pointed out Stevens loved the leading lady in his life, the love he had for his dog was equal.
+Although the song pointed out Stevens loved the leading lady in his life, his love for his dog was equal.

 #2 – Black Dog (performed by Led Zeppelin)

 Released by Led Zeppelin as a single in 1971, “Black Dog” was a song that came about after the band encountered a nameless black Labrador Retriever.
-The dog wandered around the Headley Grange mansion located in Hampshire, England, and the band members fed it whenever they saw it.
-At the time, they were trying to come up with a name for a song they were writing at the time.
+The dog wandered around the Headley Grange mansion in Hampshire, England, and the band members fed it whenever they saw it.
+They were trying to come up with a name for a song they were writing.
 As it turned out, they thought about the friendly canine and came up with “Black Dog.”
 The idea of the song itself came to John Paul Jones after hearing music from Muddy Waters.
-He wanted to take a stab at electric blues with rolling bass, along with a riff that would become part of the song’s journey.
+He wanted to take a stab at electric blues with rolling bass and a riff that would become part of the song’s journey.

-It was a formula that worked as it became one of the greatest classic rock songs of all time.
+It was a formula that worked, becoming one of the greatest classic rock songs ever.
 On the US Billboard Hot 100, “Black Dog” became a number fifteen hit.
 Around the world, except for the UK, “Black Dog” was released as a single and became a top ten hit among the nations of Australia, Denmark, New Zealand, and Switzerland.
 On the US Cash Box chart, it was a number nine hit.
-Traditionally, Led Zeppelin wouldn’t release singles in their home nation but it still became a popular favorite as enough copies were sold that earned “Black Dog” a silver certification with the British Phonographic Industry.
+Traditionally, Led Zeppelin wouldn’t release singles in their home nation, but it still became a popular favorite as enough copies were sold to earn “Black Dog” a silver certification with the British Phonographic Industry.

 The song itself didn’t make any direct references to dogs.
 The title was used as a metaphor as the singer felt like a dog abandoned by a woman who stole his car as she ran off, stealing his car in the process.
 “Black Dog” came as a title that would become one of the most identifiable songs that defined Led Zeppelin’s legacy as one of the greatest guitar bands of all time.